-So, you got a ticket and are wondering what is next.
-For most Defendants (the person charged with an offense) there are a multitude of options to dispose of your case.
-On this page you will be provided with a brief overview of those options and the process.
+If you've received a ticket and are unsure of what comes next, know that there are options available for most Defendants (those charged with an offense) to dispose their case.
+On this page, we'll give you a brief overview of these options and the corresponding process.

 Every adult Defendant that receives a citation that is filed in the Gainesville Municipal Court has fifteen (15) business days from the issuance of the citation to appear, in person, for their Initial Appearance.
 The purpose for this Initial Appearance is to determine your plea to the offense charged.
 On or before this Initial Appearance, at the Court Clerk’s window, you may enter a plea of guilty, not guilty, or nolo contendere (no contest).
 Your decision concerning which plea to enter is very important and you should think carefully before making your decision.